Louisiana Section 8 Housing

 Income Limits for Section 8 Housing in Louisiana

-In Louisiana, the income limits for Section 8 housing are generally set at 50% of the median income for the area, although in some cases they may be as high as 80% of the median income.
+HUD updates income limits annually to ensure the program serves those most in need.
+These limits depend on household size and regional median income.
+For example, the income limits for Section 8 housing in Louisiana are generally set at 50% of the median income for the area, although in some cases they may be as high as 80% of the median income.
 The median income varies by region and family size.

 Here are some examples of the income limits for different family sizes and regions in Louisiana, based on 2022 figures: